Apple A17 Pro: Design

 The Apple A17 Pro features an Apple-designed 64-bit ARMv8.6-A six-core CPU with two high-performance cores running at 3.78 GHz, and four energy-efficient cores running at 2.11 GHz.
-Apple claims the new high-performance cores are 10% faster due to its improved branch prediction, and wider decode & execution engines, also claiming that the new efficiency cores are faster and 3x more efficient than the competition.
-The amount of RAM has increased from 6 GB to 8 GB.
+Apple claims the new high-performance cores are 10% faster due to its improved branch prediction, wider opcode decoder, and more powerful execution engines.
+The efficiency cores are claimed to be "3x more efficient" than the competition.
+The amount of RAM has increased to 8 GB, compared to 6 GB in the A16.

-The A17 Pro integrates a new Apple-designed six-core GPU, which Apple claims is 20% faster and their biggest redesign in the history of Apple GPUs, with added hardware accelerated ray tracing and mesh shading support.
+The A17 Pro integrates a new Apple-designed six-core GPU, which Apple claims is 20% faster than the A16 and their biggest redesign in the history of Apple GPUs, with added hardware accelerated ray tracing and mesh shading support.
 The 16-core Neural Engine is now capable of 35 trillion operations per second.
-The A17 Pro also added support for AV1 decoding and USB 3.2 Gen 2 (up to 10 Gb/s).
+The A17 Pro also added support for USB 3.2 Gen 2 (up to 10 Gb/s).
 The A17 Pro contains 19 billion transistors, a 19% increase from the A16's transistor count of 16 billion, and is fabricated by TSMC on their 3 nm N3 process.

-The A17 Pro is the first SoC used in Apple devices to support hardware decoding of AV1 video.
+The A17 Pro adds hardware decoding for AV1 video, and is the first Apple SoC with AV1 support.